Disclaimer: I own nothing of RWBY.

 "Hey!"
 Nora yelled, reaching out for her pancakes.
 "You can't just steal my—!"

-Everyone waited in anticipation for Nora to call his ridiculous number wrong.
-What happened next would never leave their memories.
+Everyone waited in anticipation for Nora to call his ridiculous number wrong, but what happened next burned forever in their memories.

-Meanwhile, Team JNPR's Fearless Leader savored each and every bite of Nora's irreplaceable pancakes, enjoying the sweet, savory taste of victory.
+Meanwhile, ignoring all the melodrama, Team JNPR's Fearless Leader savored each and every bite of Nora's irreplaceable pancakes, enjoying the sweet, savory taste of victory.